waterbycounty

 What's happening with rivers in Ketchikan Gateway Borough right now?

-Ketchikan Gateway Borough's primary USGS streamgage on the UNUK R BL BLUE R is currently reading 7,700 cubic feet per second — 148% of the long-term mean of 5,210.33 cfs.
+Ketchikan Gateway Borough's primary USGS streamgage on the UNUK R BL BLUE R has a pipeline snapshot of 7,700 cubic feet per second — 148% of the long-term mean of 5,210.33 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Ketchikan Gateway Borough water compare to the Alaska average?